 Before a launch, the production team also builds a stockpile of current favorites.
 This way, they can commit their undivided energy to the new product when the time comes.

 “It is quite a balancing act,” says Joanna.
-“We have our legacy products, which are great, and they’re the best sellers.
-So maintaining that inventory of the legacy products really helps us focus on new products.”
+“We have our great legacy products, and they’re the best sellers.
+So maintaining that inventory of the legacy products helps us focus on new products.”

 “I use all our products,” she admits, describing how the sense of anticipation spreads throughout her team.
 “I get excited for the clients.
 Then I try it, and I get excited as well!”

 All wrapped up and tied in a bow, the new product is now ready to be unveiled to the world.
 Once the orders start rolling in, each box is lovingly packed by our in-house fulfillment team, who have been eagerly awaiting launch day.

 “We sneak over and check [the new products] out sometimes,” confesses fulfillment supervisor Stephanie Ferguson.
 “I love watching the lab girls and seeing them create new products.
 It’s super awesome to watch it go from the ground up, go from the lab to someone’s front door.”